28 January 2013

 "First I heard of THAT," the Jewish fella on me left whispered to me.

-This said with a smugness that might have insulted the normal person, but our newbie sat there looking at us giving the words some thought and weight.
+This was said with a smugness that might have insulted the everyday person, but our newbie sat there looking at us, giving the words some thought and weight.

 "Yeah, I suppose," he said, "never mind, I'll go to that island with the big statues instead, Galapagos."

-"I'm done," I said and bidding the newbie a good time on whatever island he happened to holiday on, we left.
+"I'm done," I said, bidding the newbie a good time on whatever island he happened to holiday on; we left.

 Gabe